intentor/utilities/README.md

 *Utilities* was created to serve as a support library for all my .Net projects.

-The project is on C# 3.5 and 4.0 and most of the comments are in Brazilian Portuguese.
+The project is in C# 3.5 and 4.0 and most of the comments are in Brazilian Portuguese.

 Main features: